anupam-kumar-krishnan/Namaste-JavaScript/Ep.5 SHORTEST JS Program 🔥window & this keyword.md

 - It creates the `GEC`, the `window` and the `this` variable
 - Everywhere JS is running, there must be a `JavaScript Engine` there.
 For Chrome: v8
 - All these JS Engines has responsibility to create this global object
-- In case of browsers, it is known as `Window'
+- In case of browsers, it is known as `Window`
 - At the global level, `this` is equal to `window`

 <b>